napari/napari/docs/developers/documentation/docs_template.md

 ## Use the Google developer's style guide

-This [style guide](https://developers.google.com/style/) should answer all your questions about when to italicise and when to bold, which words to capitalize in your headings (spoiler - we use sentence case for our headings) and other style conventions.
+The [Google writing style guide](https://developers.google.com/style/) should answer all your questions about when to italicise and when to bold, which words to capitalize in your headings (spoiler - we use sentence case for our headings) and other style conventions.

 ## Next steps